excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### Does it support collaboration ?

-No Excalidraw package doesn't come with collaboration, since this would have different implementations on the consumer so we expose the API's which you can use to communicate with Excalidraw as mentioned above.
+No, Excalidraw package doesn't come with collaboration, since this would have different implementations on the consumer so we expose the API's which you can use to communicate with Excalidraw as mentioned above.
 If you are interested in understanding how Excalidraw does it you can check it [here](https://github.com/excalidraw/excalidraw/blob/master/src/excalidraw-app/index.tsx).

 ### importLibrary